Sibcoin-developers/electrum-sibcoin-client/docs/masternodes.md

 Do this by clicking `Activate Masternode` in the `Activate Masternode` tab of the Masternode Manager.

 This will require your password if your wallet is encrypted, because a message must be signed.
-After waiting for Electrum-SIB to sign and broadcast your masternode announcement, you will be presented with a message detailing the result.
+After waiting for Electrum-Sibcoin to sign and broadcast your masternode announcement, you will be presented with a message detailing the result.

 ## Importing Masternode.conf